Login

 Small Floors.

-For - sq ft or less the Edco single and double head concrete grinders do an excellent job of prepping a concrete floor at a reasonable price.
-Diamond dots, matched to the type of concrete, provide excellent &#;dirty&#; concrete removal and preparation for paints and epoxies.
-Strip Serts, sharp carbide inserts on a holder are an excellent way to remove mastic style coatings (glue, black gunk, etc&#;) Spreading sand is an integral part of removing mastic coatings with strip serts.
-The mastic balls up on the sand and prevents the grinding head from getting caked with the mastic and losing its effectiveness.
-A good way to know if strip serts will work on your job is to try and cut the mastic with a utility knife or scrape it up with a putty knife; if you can do this, strip serts on an Edco Grinder will do the job.
+For spaces around 300 sq ft or less, Edco’s single and double-head concrete grinders are highly effective for preparing the concrete floor without a hefty price tag.
+Using diamond dots specifically matched to the type of concrete, these grinders facilitate the thorough removal of "dirty" concrete, making way for paints and epoxies.
+Strip Serts, which feature sharp carbide inserts on holders, are excellent for eliminating mastic-style coatings (such as glue and residue).
+Incorporating sand is essential for effectively handling mastic coatings with strip serts, as it collects the mastic, preventing it from adhering to the grinding head and inhibiting its performance.
+A practical test to determine if strip serts are suitable for your project is to try cutting the mastic with a utility knife or scraping it away with a putty knife; if you can do so, then strip serts on an Edco Grinder will be effective for your tasks.

 Big Jobs.

-A typical grind for a coating will be with 30 Grit diamonds, dropping down to 14 Grit if you need more of a profile for some industrial floor epoxies.
+A standard grinding process for a coating typically starts with 30 Grit diamonds, while dropping to 14 Grit may be necessary to create a more textured profile for industrial floor epoxies.

 How Can I Remove Oil Stains From A Concrete Floor?

-The Oil Remediation System from Ameripolish is a great addition to floor preparation to remove oils so your paint coating adheres properly.
-In some situations like shop floors, a simple 30 Grit grind and seal (no paint or epoxy coating) is sufficient to restore and preserve a floor making it durable and easier to maintain/clean.
+The Oil Remediation System from Ameripolish serves as a valuable addition to the preparation process, effectively removing oils to ensure optimal adhesion for paint coatings.
+In certain instances, like workshop floors, simply performing a 30 Grit grind and seal (without paint or epoxy) can effectively rejuvenate a floor, making it durable and easier to maintain.

 What Can I Expect To Pay Per Square Foot To Grind A Concrete Floor?

-An example of a diamond grind for a shop floor including the Oil Remediation system, a heavy duty sealer, sq. feet, pricing would be approximately $0.87 per square foot or $0.52 per square foot for square feet.
+An example of a diamond grind applied to a shop floor with the inclusion of the Oil Remediation system, along with a heavy-duty sealer for a total of 1500 sq. ft., would be priced approximately at $0.87 per square foot, or $0.52 per square foot for 2500 sq. ft.

 What Can The Lavina Machine Do?

-The Lavina Grinding package is also an excellent polishing system.
-To polish an existing concrete floor on average you&#;re going to start with 30 Grit diamonds, the same as doing a standard grind before a coating.
-70 Grit and 120 Grit diamonds follow before moving to 100 Grit transitional pucks with Velcro backing then proceeding to 200 Grit polishing/honing, then 400 Grit, 800 Grit; up to Grit.
+The Lavina Grinding package also excels as a polishing system.
+To effectively polish an existing concrete floor, one typically begins with 30 Grit diamonds, mirroring the process for a standard grind before applying a coating.
+Subsequent steps involve utilizing 70 Grit and 120 Grit diamonds, followed by transitioning to 100 Grit pucks with Velcro backing, and ultimately progressing to polishing/honing with grits up to 800.

-Most of your time spent doing a polish is in the diamond tooling (30-120 Grit).
-It&#;s extremely important to work completely through each of the steps and vacuum or use an auto scrubber in between to remove any grit from the previous step.
-Its also important to move slowly, only as fast as the tooling/concrete will allow.
-A good gauge of speed is seeing a half inch in between the dust lines left by the grinder from the circular motion of the planetary.
+Most of the time you invest in polishing will be dedicated to the diamond tooling (30-120 Grit).
+It is crucial to meticulously complete each step, vacuuming or using an auto scrubber in between to eliminate any leftover grit from the prior phase.
+It’s also important to maintain a cautious pace, progressing only as quickly as the tooling or concrete allows.
+A good benchmark for speed is the presence of half an inch between the dust lines left by the grinder from the circular motion of the planetary foot.

 Densifying Concrete.

-Densifying the surface is important to harden the surface of the concrete to help it maintain the high level of shine polishing will produce.
-Densifying is typically done around 200 Grit.
-Make sure the surface is cleaned thoroughly then simply use a pump style sprayer to apply the densifier and let dry for around 15 minutes.
+Densifying the surface is a vital procedure to harden the concrete, enabling it to maintain the high level of shine generated through polishing.
+Densification is typically carried out around the 200 Grit stage.
+After thoroughly cleaning the surface, simply apply the densifier using a pump-style sprayer and allow it to dry for about 15 minutes.

 Concrete Sealing After Polishing & Densifying.

-After reaching your desired shine, apply a high gloss sealer for maximum shine or the heavy duty sealer for a durable finish then finish off with a burnisher or burnishing pads on the Lavina grinder.
+Once you reach your desired shine, you should apply a high gloss sealer for maximum luster or opt for a heavy-duty sealer for enhanced durability.
+To finish, utilize a burnisher or burnishing pads on the Lavina grinder.

 Leading Diamond Tools are exported all over the world and different industries with quality first.
 Our belief is to provide our customers with more and better high value-added products.
 Let's create a better future together.